godotengine/godot-docs/classes/class_webxrinterface.rst

 | *Getter* | get_required_features()      |
 +----------+------------------------------+

-A comma-separated list of required features used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.
+A comma-seperated list of required features used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.

 If a user's browser or device doesn't support one of the given features, initialization will fail and :ref:`session_failed<class_WebXRInterface_signal_session_failed>` will be emitted.